uyanik/ShapKa/README.rst

 Credits
 -------

-* The shapleykano package is based on the methodology developped by `W. Michael Conklin, Ken Powaga and Stan Lipovetsky`_
+* The ShapKa package is based on the methodology developped by `W. Michael Conklin, Ken Powaga and Stan Lipovetsky`_

 * Some parts of the code are based on functions implemented in the `Open Source Sage Mathematical Software`_